 |Category:||Macro Finance, Experiment Center|

 Can the recent extreme events in financial markets be explained by individual irrational behavior?
 Economists do not have a definite answer to this question.
-On the one hand, some economists argue that behavioral biases play an important role in financial booms and busts.
-On the other hand, other economists argue that competitive markets offset these biases.
-Irrational investors should indeed either be driven out of the market as their wealth evaporates or be outweighed by the more rational participants.
+Some economists argue that behavioral biases play an important role in financial booms and busts.
+Others say that competitive markets offset these biases.
+Irrational investors should, indeed, either be driven out of the market as their wealth evaporates or be outweighed by the more rational participants.

-We find that market and island outcomes differ.
-Market prices display a bubble pattern while average prices across islands closely track the fundamental value of the project.
+- There are substantial differences between market and island outcomes.
+Market prices display a bubble pattern.
+They first increase above the fundamental value of the project and then typically crash towards the end of the session.
+By contrast, average prices across islands closely track the (constant) fundamental value of the project.
 These results do not support the claim that competitive markets correct individual biases, rather the contrary.

 - We also find that gambling for resurrection is an important factor to explain these patterns.
 Empirically, average losses are positively correlated with subsequent prices to a significant extent.